Boeing 767: Continued production

 With its successor, the Boeing New Midsize Airplane, that was planned for introduction in 2025 or later, and the 787 being much larger, Boeing could restart a passenger 767-300ER production to bridge the gap.
 A demand for 50 to 60 aircraft could have to be satisfied.
 Having to replace its 40 767s, United Airlines requested a price quote for other widebodies.
 In November 2017, Boeing CEO Dennis Muilenburg cited interest beyond military and freighter uses.
 However, in early 2018 Boeing Commercial Airplanes VP of marketing Randy Tinseth stated that the company did not intend to resume production of the passenger variant.

-In its first quarter of 2018 earnings report, Boeing plan to increase its production from 2.5 to 3 monthly beginning in January 2020 due to increased demand in the cargo market, as FedEx had 56 on order, UPS has four, and an unidentified customer has three on order.
-This rate could rise to 3.5 per month in July 2020 and 4 per month in January 2021, before decreasing to 3 per month in January 2025 and then 2 per month in July 2025.

 In 2019, unit cost was US$217.9 million for a -300ER, and US$220.3 million for a -300F.

-Re-engined 767-XF
+Production of the 767 was expected to cease by the end of 2027 due to more stringent emissions and noise limits that will go into effect in 2028.
+However, as of May 2024, the US Congress is considering giving Boeing a waiver to continue to produce the 767 freighter for an additional five years.
+If granted, these aircraft would be restricted to domestic use within the US only.
+Boeing is widely expected to begin production of 787 Freighter during that extension period.

+Continued development

+767-X (partial double-deck)

+After the debut of the first stretched 767s, Boeing sought to address airline requests for greater capacity by proposing larger models, including a partial double-deck version informally named the "Hunchback of Mukilteo" (from a town near Boeing's Everett factory) with a 757 body section mounted over the aft main fuselage.
+In 1986, Boeing proposed the 767-X, a revised model with extended wings and a wider cabin, but received little interest.
+The 767-X did not get enough interest from airlines to launch and the model was shelved in 1988 in favor of the Boeing 777.